rafutek/simulogic/README.md

 Run `docker-compose up` to deploy the database on port 3036.

-Run `yarn nx serve server` to deplou the server app on port 8080.
+Run `yarn nx serve server` to deploy the server app on port 8080.

 Run `yarn nx serve interface` to deploy the interface app on port 4200.
 Visit http://localhost:4200/ in your browser.